Saturday, April 20, 2024

 • Broom sedge.
 Get for free, sell for $5 bundle, can pick $1000 of this in a day

 • Brazilian Jasmine vine.
-Found in south florida, get free from orchards, they want it gone
+Found in south Florida, get free from orchards, they want it gone

 • Seaweed.
 Dead Man’s Fingers, for example, are delicious, can be dried.
 Best fresh, must be refrigerated.
 Also best to harvest in the Keys because it is less polluted there